Zorro (1990 TV series): DVD

 Two separate DVD boxed sets are available in France.
 The episodes are dubbed in French and subtitled.

 In 2009, the German company Kinowelt Home Entertainment released the complete first season of the series, dubbed in German.

 The entire series is available on DVD in Region 1.
 In this set, the unique opening theme used in the series premiere is replaced by Campo's version, which was used in the rest of the series.
 Also, some of the episodes use the abbreviated version of the opening credits that appeared in reruns on The Family Channel.
 "The Legend Begins" is included in its episodic version, rather than as the expanded movie that was originally aired and later released on VHS.
-Other episodes that originally aired as one hour specials ("The Devil's Fortress" and "One for All") are split in to separate episodes (as they were for reruns) on the DVD set.
+Other episodes that originally aired as one hour specials ("The Devil's Fortress" and "One for All") are split into separate episodes (as they were for reruns) on the DVD set.